 “The LORD determined to lay in ruins the wall of the daughter of Zion; he stretched out the measuring line; he did not restrain his hand from destroying;”

-We must remember that the Lord sent prophet after prophet with warnings to His people.
-Reminders to seek His face, to obey His laws, to walk under His will.
+We much remember that the Lord sent prophet after prophet to His people, warning them over and over – Turn back to the Lord!
+Seek His face, obey His laws, walk under His will.

-And yet they continued in disobedience (as the 1st OT readings are showing in 2 Kings at the moment), walking further and further down the broad road into evil upon evil.
+His people continued in disobedience, walking further down the broad road into evil upon evil.

 “Look, O LORD, and see!
 With whom have you dealt thus?”

-To comprehend that we can endure the trials brought about by our own foolishness and yet cry out for mercy.
+And so we must wrestle with these truths, asking our God to help us comprehend how we can endure trials brought about by our own folly (as individuals and as groupings) and yet cry out for mercy.

-Even though You have saved us, called us to be set apart, marked us as Your people – Even though we are in Jesus, still we choose foolishness.
+Even though You have saved us, called us, marked us – Still we choose foolishness.